 Wood Buffalo National Park is recognized for its natural value due to the rich amount of biological diversity within the park.
 In particular, the Peace-Athabasca Delta is where many of the wild bison and other wildlife rely on for sustenance and survival.
 This delta is also among the largest freshwater deltas in the world.

 It offers 3 major environments within a single park: 1) fire-scarred forested uplands, 2) Peace-Athabasca Delta, and 3) plateau etched with meandering streams and bogs.
 In addition to these, the park also features extensive salt plains that can grow up to 2 meters high.

-In addition to it being named as a UNESCO site, Wood Buffalo National Park is also recognized by the Royal Astronomical Society of Canada was one of the dark-sky preserves in the world.
-This is designed to preserve nighttime ecology within the park premises, in order to facilitate in the survival of various nocturnal species such as bats, owls, and night hawks.
-Since the park is also a popular destination for tourists who seek the northern lights, this is also a good way to preserve and improve the tourist potential of this park.
+In addition to its being named a world heritage site, Wood Buffalo National Park is also recognized by the Royal Astronomical Society of Canada as a dark-sky preserve.
+This is designed to preserve nighttime ecology within the park premises, in order to facilitate the survival of various nocturnal species such as bats, owls, and nighthawks.
+Since the park is also a popular destination for tourists who seek the northern lights, this is also a good way to preserve and improve the tourism potential of this park.

-Aside from the large herd of wood bisons in Wood Buffalo National Park, the park is also notable for its karst sinkholes.
-These are concentrated on the north-eastern part of the park.
+Aside from the large herd of wood bison in Wood Buffalo National Park, the park is also notable for its karst sinkholes.
+These are concentrated in the north-eastern part of the park.
 Aside from the sinkholes, the largest spring in Alberta is located within the park premises.
 It is the Neon Lake Springs.